TadiT7/treble_experimentations_wiki/Asus-Zenfone-Live-(L1).md

 * **SIM / Mobile Data / Voice**
 > Works
 * **Hotspot**
 > Works.
-Some of gsi ROM can't enable hotspot like Pixel Experience by EnesSastim.
+Some of GSI ROM can't enable hotspot tethering like Pixel Experience September 2018 build by EnesSastim.
 ## **Additional Notes**
 _This model pre-installed by Asus with Android 8.0 (ZenUI customized) and support project Treble._
 ## **Tested By** :